Skip to main content

 DI No partner 1,194 1,137 1,522 1,536 +29%

 Note table 2: Number of patients is a distinct count.
 This means if a patient underwent two cycles in the same year they would be counted once.
 If they underwent a cycle in 2019 and then again in 2021, they would be counted once in each of these years.
 Data is preliminary for 2020-2022 (*).
 Includes patients undergoing treatment where the cycle was begun with the intention of immediate treatment, instead of storing eggs or embryos for future use.
 Data on intended parents is not available on the Register.
+This does not include patients who underwent IVF cycles where PGT-A or PGT-M has occurred or egg share cycles and may not directly compare to patient counts in other published sources.
 Data from one clinic is excluded due to data reporting issues.

 Download the underlying data for Table 2 as Excel Worksheet